 Scientists and clinicians at Cornell's College of Veterinary Medicine are invited to submit proposals for research funding every year.
-In 2018, the call for proposals will be announced in July and grant applications will be due in December.
-Applicants will be notified of the disposition of their applications in March 2019.
+The call for proposals is announced in July and grant applications are due in December.
+Applicants will be notified of the disposition of their applications the following March.
 Learn more about the studies the Cornell Feline Health Center currently supports.

 Emerging Issues / Urgent Response Grants

 To meet the challenges of newly emerging feline diseases, epidemics, and other possible imminent threats to the health of cats, the Cornell Feline Health Center supports research on emerging issues that can't wait for the regular grant cycle.